 Strategies to Mobilise Broader International Support.

 The momentum created by the initiatives at IMO gained the RMI and PSIDS international attention.
 Yet, for small states, seeking broader support beyond their peers is critical for the success of their cause.
 The following section explains how the regional grouping of the RMI and PSIDS, supported with the technical knowledge provided by INGOs, sought the support from large and rich countries.
-The strategies they adopted included: snowballing the support and pairing small island countries with EU countries, known as the ‘buddy system’, to secure both financial and technical assistance inside and outside IMO meetings.
+The strategies they adopted included snowballing the support and pairing small island countries with EU countries, known as the ‘buddy system’, to secure both financial and technical assistance inside and outside IMO meetings.

-Before the MEPC68 in May 2015, the RMI delegation could not rally the support of western European countries, because the IMO negotiators did not believe that the organisation would ever de-carbonise (author interview).
-But in September 2015, at the next intersessional meeting, the RMI, with the help of academics from the UCL, hosted a meal with European countries (Norway, France, Belgium, and Germany) and other PSIDS (author interview).
+Before the MEPC68 in May 2015, the RMI delegation could not rally the support of western European countries because the IMO negotiators did not believe that the organisation would ever de-carbonise (author interview).
+But in September 2015, at the next intersessional meeting, the RMI, with the help of UCL academics, hosted a meal with European countries (Norway, France, Belgium, and Germany) and other PSIDS (author interview).
 This led to regular collaboration between some of these countries and the PSIDS in their IMO activity.
 At MEP69 in April 2016, the Solomon Islands submitted a position paper on behalf of PSIDS, supported by the RMI, together with Belgium, France, Germany and Morocco.
 An observer noted that the fact that the Solomon Islands, rather than the RMI, led the submission, added credibility to the call made earlier by de Brum for regulating shipping (author interview).

 The submission MEPC 69/7/2 promoted the adoption of a work plan to define the shipping sector’s ‘fair share’ in GHG emission reductions.
 MEPC69 occurred after Paris; this led to a notable change in mood towards the GHG issue in the room (interview with PSIDS adviser).
 At MEPC70, an even larger coalition, in addition to the original Solomon Islands, RMI, Germany, Belgium, France and Morocco, now including Tonga, Antigua and Barbuda, Cote d’Ivoire, Monaco, and Denmark, submitted MEPC 70/7/6.
 The coalition presented a similar line illustrated in the MEPC69 submission, but further clarified that the proposed GHG emissions reductions would be complementary to the three-step approach of the data collection method.
 During that session, the IMO agreed on a roadmap to adopt a strategy on GHG emissions reduction from shipping by 2018 (and MEPC72).